Aircraft Altimeter app for iPhone and iPad

 Also includes a pop-up display showing all information coming from the iPhone GPS, including latitude, longitude, speed, heading, and horizontal/vertical uncertainty.

 The altitude information comes from your devices internal Barometer or GPS, which is somewhat limited.
-Because it is based on GPS technology, it will only work outdoors, with a clear view of the sky.
+If you use the barometer, there will be variations due to atmospheric conditions.
+If you use the GPS technology, it will only work outdoors, with a clear view of the sky.
 The altitude reading may be hundreds or even thousands off and may take a minute or two for the GPS to lock on to the satellites.
 This program is intended for entertainment and/or educational purposes only.

 This program will only work on a device which has a GPS.
 Barometer mode requires a device with a barometric pressure sensor.